The Bible

 27Then the word of ForeverOne came to Jeremiah, after that the king had burned the scroll, and the words which Baruch wrote at the mouth of Jeremiah, saying, 28Take again another scroll, and write in it all the former words that were in the first scroll, which Jehoiakim the king of Judah has burned.

-29Concerning Jehoiakim king of Judah you shall say, Thus says ForeverOne: You have burned this scroll, saying, Why have you written therein, saying, The king of Babylon shall certainly come and destroy this land, and shall cause to cease from there man and animal?
+29Concerning Jehoiakim king of Judah you shall say, Thus says ForeverOne: You have burned this scroll, saying, Why have you written in it, saying, The king of Babylon shall certainly come and destroy this land, and shall cause to cease from there man and animal?

-30Therefore thus says ForeverOne concerning Jehoiakim king of Judah: He shall have none to sit on the throne of David; and his dead body shall be cast out in the day to the heat, and in the night to the frost.
+30Therefore thus says ForeverOne concerning Jehoiakim king of Judah: He will have no one to sit on David's throne; and his dead body shall be thrown out in the day to the heat, and in the night to the frost.

 The Bible text is a minor adaptation of the WEB to include nuanced meanings of particular ancient words for placenames, God and others of special interest.